aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/deployment-guides/pcluster-observability.md

 The `Slurm-Observability` stack is used to monitor cluster metrics in real-time using Amazon Managed Prometheus and Amazon Managed Grafana workspaces.
 You can optionally deploy the observability stack following cluster deployment using these instructions.

 ### Prerequisites: Set up IAM Identity Center
+As a prerequisite to deploying this stack, you will need to have IAM Identity Center enabled for your account or organization.
+Amazon Managed Grafana uses IAM Identity Center to authenticate users to your dashboards.
+You can do this through the IAM Identity Center AWS Console .

 ### Deploy Managed Grafana and Managed Prometheus with CloudFormation